Aiding and Abetting (novel)

-Aiding and Abetting is a novel by Muriel Spark published in 2000, six years before her death.
-Unlike her other novels, it is based partly on a documented occurrence; however, as the author states in a note, she takes liberties with the facts.
+Aiding and Abetting is a novel written by Muriel Spark and published in 2000, six years before her death.
+Unlike her other novels, it draws inspiration from a documented occurrence; however, the author acknowledges in a note that she has taken liberties with the facts.

 Plot summary

-The central figure, Hildegarde Wolf, is a fraudulent psychiatrist, née Beate Pappenheim, working in Paris.
-She has two patients, each of whom claims to be Lord Lucan, an English earl who, in an actual event in London in 1974, killed his daughter's nanny, mistaking her for his wife.
-From this premise, the novel proceeds to present a series of humorous coincidences and improbabilities, revolving around the two 'Lucans' blackmailing Dr Wolf.
-The fatal confusion of 'Nanny and Wife' is mirrored chiasmatically in the fate of the two Lucans.
-The late chapters in Africa recall A Handful of Dust (1934) by Spark's model and sometime mentor Evelyn Waugh.
+The central figure in the novel is Hildegarde Wolf, a fraudulent psychiatrist also known as Beate Pappenheim, who practices in Paris.
+She finds herself with two patients, both claiming to be Lord Lucan, an English earl who, in a real-life event in London in 1974, mistakenly killed his daughter's nanny, believing her to be his wife.
+Building upon this premise, the novel unfolds with a series of humorous coincidences and improbable situations, as the two "Lucans" blackmail Dr. Wolf.
+The tragic mix-up between the nanny and the wife serves as a mirrored reflection in the intertwined destinies of the two Lucans.
+In the final chapters set in Africa, there is a reminiscent quality of Evelyn Waugh's novel A Handful of Dust (1934), who was a model and occasional mentor to Muriel Spark.